mpaukkon/Microsoft365Dev/Articles/How to use Teams app templates/article.md

 ## Deploying SharePoint resources

 Some app templates require you to create new resources, like sites and lists, to SharePoint Online.
-SharePoint resources can be created with PowerShell script provided in deployment guide or manually.
-You need [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets) module installed for scripts and easiest way is to install it from PowerShell Gallery by running a command
+SharePoint resources are created with a PowerShell script provided in deployment guide, with a Power Automate Flow or manually.

+For scripts you need [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets) module installed and easiest way is to install it from PowerShell Gallery by running a command

 `Install-Module SharePointPnPPowerShellOnline`

+When SharePoint resources are deployed with Power Automate, first you import a Flow to your environment in [Power Automate portal](https://flow.microsoft.com), configure the Flow and run it manually.

+Creating resources manually is guided in the deployment guide, remember to use exact column names or otherwise rest of the solution might not work.

-## Deploying a Power App to Teams
+## Deploying and installing a Power App to Teams

+Deploying a Power App to Teams is done in Power Apps maker portal [https://make.powerapps.com](Power Apps portal).
+First app package is imported from Github

 ## Installing an app to Teams
 Depending on your Teams configuration, there are two options for installing an app.